 Having returned from a visit in the Far East before commencing the rooftop design project, our client brought back cratefuls of mementos, introducing tactile exoticism into an existing modern art collection.
 With an apartment bathed in natural light emanating gloriously from sizeable portholes, curved ceiling openings, glass floors and glazed elevations, the new art additions found their home in opulent niches, and while some were interspersed throughout the roof gardens, the bulkier wall pieces were mounted up by our team near the entrance.

-With a rich Walnut patina permeating the entire apartment alongside terra cotta textures, augmented by pockets of red hues in fabrics and paintings while contrasted with turquoise and green glass expanses, we designed burgundy red low vases to complement the residence's quintessence.
-This colour palette is highlighted by a progression of muted hues in the planter tinting from a light taupe for the bamboo troughs to the deep slate-grey of the tall tapered topiary planters.
+With a rich Walnut patina permeating the entire apartment alongside terracotta textures, augmented by pockets of red hues in fabrics and paintings while contrasted with turquoise and green glass expanses, we designed burgundy red low vases to complement the residence's quintessence.
+This colour palette is highlighted by a progression of muted hues in the planter tinting from a light taupe for the bamboo troughs to the deep slate-grey of supersized topiary planters – aptly underlining the contrastive merits of an urban designer rooftop.

-The building's unassuming facade, perched quaintly within a rapidly developing Shoreditch, preserves low-rise authenticity in amongst towering edifices which are swiftly colonising a richly historic part of London.
-Contrasting this outward modesty, the modernised interior unveils its intentions right from the moment one is welcomed by the foyer's concrete walls.
+The building's unassuming facade, perched quaintly within a rapidly developing Shoreditch, preserves low-rise authenticity amid towering edifices which are swiftly colonising a richly historic part of London.
+Contrasting this outward modesty, the modernised interior unveils its intentions right from the moment visitors are welcomed by the foyer's textured concrete walls.
 Following a short journey to the fourth floor, transported via a dedicated lift entry, the interior's majestic opulence reveals angular shafts of daylight which saturate a colossal open-plan living room through curved steel beams across the lofty ceiling, where capturing this lavish sense of space with its grand freedom formed the impetus for our subsequent roof garden design.